home-assistant/home-assistant.io/source/_integrations/dsmr.markdown

 ### M-Bus support

-A smart meter can have multiple 'sub' devices aka mbus devices.
+A smart meter can have multiple subdevices, also known as M-Bus devices.
 For the <abbr title="Dutch smart meter requirement">DSMR</abbr> version 5B, support was added for water and gas M-Bus devices.
 This means you can have up to 4 subdevices on your <abbr title="Dutch smart meter requirement">DSMR</abbr> meter.
 While previously only 1 gasmeter was supported, there is now support for (multiple) gas and water meters.